Formation of massive disk galaxies in the IllustrisTNG simulation: Morphology evolution of massive disc galaxies

-From the numbers presented in Table~\ref{tab:merger_number}, and as can be seen from the example galaxies shown Fig.~\ref{fig:evolution_of_three_typical}, major mergers can indeed make galaxies elliptical as expected, but do not always turn disks into ellipticals.
-Some major mergers do not destroy the pre-existing disk structures, and some even transform a bulge-dominant galaxy to a disk one.
-In the next section, we will study why major mergers sometimes change morphology of galaxies dramatically but sometimes not.
+From the numbers presented in Table~\ref{tab:merger_number}, and as can be seen from the example galaxies shown in Fig.~\ref{fig:evolution_of_three_typical}, major mergers can indeed make galaxies elliptical as expected, but do not always turn discs into ellipticals.
+Some major mergers do not destroy the pre-existing disc structures, and some even transform a bulge-dominant galaxy to a disc one.
+In the next section, we will study why major mergers sometimes change morphology of galaxies dramatically but sometimes do not.